Killface1980/RoadsUnited_Core/RoadsUnited_Core/RoadsUnited_Core/ReadMe.md

 ﻿This file can be used to post ideas or planned updates.
 Figure sharing info would help to share pending updates.

 Unlawful:
-Been a while since I've tinkered, but am going to do a revision on the core mod, specifically with texture naming conventions.

 Going to make some heavy revisons in the core mod file.
    I finally finished the damn texture maps.
 Back to fun times.

    New texture naming convention, will eliminate any confusion with regards to texture generation abd also combine NExt roads with the rest to make things easier.
 The if(x.exists(yyy.zzz)) checks take care of that.
 This came about as a need to mass produce textures with simple names.
 Real  keyboard macros and the Bulk Renaming Utility.

 I'll upload a csv to explain the conventions, bottomline is that all the names are consistant.

 American Roads Version: